Kabab koobideh: Preparation and cooking

 The key ingredients for koobideh are limited to meat, white or yellow onion, salt, and black pepper.
 Any additional ingredients, such as beef, veal, old or female mutton, chicken, eggs, baking soda, bread crumbs, flour, or other spices, are considered deviations from the traditional recipe.
 These additions are often used to simplify processing or to compensate for lower-quality meat, but they are viewed as less authentic.

 Kneading the meat mixture is crucial for achieving the kebab's desired texture.
 For the softer version, kneading is done at higher temperatures (up to 50 °C).
 This allows the fat to render and integrate into the muscle tissues, resulting in a homogeneous, soft, but less juicy texture that "melts" in the mouth.
 However, this method is less common today due to the risk of microbial contamination from warm-temperature processing.
 The firmer version is kneaded at cold temperatures while the meat is semi-frozen, keeping the fat and meat particles separate.
-In this situation during vrilling, the fat particles renders locally and forms pockets of juice within the softer, interconnected meat structure, making the kebab juicier.
+In this situation during grilling, the fat particles renders locally and forms pockets of juice within the softer, interconnected meat structure, making the kebab juicier.

 After kneading, the meat is spread onto wide flat skewers (2–4 cm), with each portion ranging from 80 to 400 grams.
 Special indentations, called gol, are made on the kebab surface to help distribute heat evenly (through the exposed metal sikh) during grilling, resulting in more uniform cooking.

 Koobideh requires a higher grilling temperature, compared to other Iranian kebabs, and frequent flipping is essential to avoid uneven cooking, falling down or burning.
 Early flipping also prevents the meat from shrinking or detaching from the skewer.